microbecode/stark-from-zero/README.md

 # Stark from zero

-Create a Stark prover and verifier from zero, with Rust.
-Everything is implemented by hand - no external libraries are used.
+Create a [Stark](https://starkware.co/stark/) prover and verifier from zero, with Rust.
+Everything is implemented by hand - no external libraries are utilized.

 The point is to create a minimal, educational version without strong security requirements or optimizations.
+This prover also does not offer the Zero Knowledge privacy property.

 ## What’s in here

 - A simple trace for Fibonacci (rows = steps, columns = state values)
 - Interpolation and Low Degree Extension (LDE) over a finite field
-- Merkle commitment to the extended trace (row-leaf hashing)
+- Merkle commitment to the extended trace
 - Fiat–Shamir transcript to derive verifier challenges (sample indices, FRI betas)
 - A composition polynomial that encodes the AIR rule
 - Random sampling over the extended domain to check constraints
 - Minimal FRI folding (educational; not a full FRI verifier)

+### What's NOT in here

+As mentioned above, this is an educational project.
+This should not be used in production.

+Some of the missing pieces include:
+- ZK privacy implementation.
+This implementation doesn't provide privacy.
+- Realistic sizes for data and variables: the used finite field is small, the extension field is small, the used trace is small, ...
+- Performance improvements
+- Security improvements (and fixing probable existing security issues)
+- Proper implementations for some of the used building blocks.
+For example the used hash function is far from secure

 ## Prover → Verifier flow (short)